morrowwm/weewxMQTT/README.md

 <ul>
   <li>If a message provides 0 as the timestamp or does not provide a timestamp, the driver uses the time on the weewx host.</li>
   <li>Consolidates asynchronous readings from more than one device into one stream of periodic weewx records.</li>
+  <li>Queues fast arriving publications and processes them into weewx packets quickly, then sleeps.</li>
 </ul>

 <h2>Downloads</h2>